Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 5: Verify policy set definition and assignment deployment**

-Navigate to [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) and [Azure Policy Assignments](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Assignments) to verify that the policy set has been created.
+Navigate to [Azure Policy Definitions][portalAzurePolicyDefinition] and [Azure Policy Assignments][portalAzurePolicyAssignment] to verify that the policy set has been created.

 When there are deployment errors:

-  * Navigate to [Management Groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/MGBrowse_overview) in Azure Portal
+  * Navigate to [Management Groups][portalManagementGroups] in Azure Portal
   * Select the top level management group (i.e. `pubsec`)
   * Select Deployments
   * Review the deployment errors